 Terriers is a non-military organisation inside the school curriculum especially designed for pupils of Third Form age.
-It meets weekly for two periods on a Thursday and aims to extend the horizon of pupils by introducing them to outdoor activities which are not only of an adventurous nature, but also give an understanding of the countryside around us.
+It meets weekly for two periods on a Thursday and aims to extend the horizon of pupils by introducing them to outdoor activities which are not only of an adventurous nature, but also give an understanding of the surrounding countryside.

 Every pupil in the Shell Form attends Snowdonia School.
 Snowdonia School involves spending a week at the school’s cottage, the David Fricke Mountain Cottage in Mynydd Llandegai in Snowdonia, with a group of approximately 15 other pupils.
 Three members of staff, plus a senior pupil, lead the week’s activities during which there is the opportunity, for example; to go mountain walking, when possible, to the top of Snowdon, visiting a castle and Anglesey, canoeing, rock climbing and visiting a local slate mine.
 The experience of living together in a small community away from home is also very valuable.
 This experience also leads into the opportunities provided by the CCF and Duke of Edinburgh’s Award Scheme in the Fourth Form and beyond.